-Prince Harry’s Book Could Drop Within Months—Here’s What Royal Experts Are Saying About It
+Prince Harry’s Book Just Dropped—Here’s What Royal Experts Are Saying About It

 Rumors are swirling about what could grace the pages of the Duke of Sussex's memoir.
-Here's what we know about the highly anticipated book so far—and when you may see it on stands.
+Here's what we know about the highly anticipated book so far—and when you'll see it on stands.

-Royals fans, rejoice—we may just be a few short months away from having Prince Harry’s book in our hands.
-It was just a little over a year ago that Penguin Random House announced they were publishing the Duke of Sussex’s memoir, set for a tentative late 2022 release.
-Now, as the end of 2022 nears, royal followers are eager to know key details about Prince Harry’s book before it hits stands: Will he reveal anything new about his marriage to Meghan Markle?
-What will he say about Queen Elizabeth or other members of the royal family?
+Royals fans, rejoice—we finally have Prince Harry’s book in our hands.
+It was only a little over a year ago that Penguin Random House announced it was publishing the Duke of Sussex’s memoir, Spare.
+Now, royal followers are eager to know key details about Prince Harry’s book as it hits stands: Will he reveal anything new about his marriage to Meghan Markle?
+What will he say about late Queen Elizabeth or other members of the royal family?
 Will he talk about the passing of his mother, Princess Diana?

 When is Prince Harry’s book coming out?